Valid for versions 82 through the latest version

 Last modified: October 16, 2023

 This feature allows remote hosts (servers) to access MySQL® databases on your account.
 This is useful, for example, if you wish to allow shopping cart or guestbook applications on other servers to access your databases.

 Your hosting provider may add remote hosts to this list at the server level.
 If you see a hostname or IP address that you do not recognize, or remove a hostname or IP address that reappears later, contact your hosting provider.

 Add Access Host

 To specify remote hosts that can access MySQL databases on your account, perform the following steps:

 - Enter the host’s name in the Host text box.

-- You may enter a fully qualified domain name (FQDN), an IPv4 address, or an IPv6 address.
+- You may enter a hostname, IPv4 address, or IPv6 address.